Kappa Alpha Psi

 Kappa Alpha Psi Fraternity, Inc. (ΚΑΨ) is a historically African American fraternity.
-Since the fraternity's founding on January 5, 1911, at Indiana University Bloomington, it has never restricted membership based on color, creed, or national origin though membership traditionally is dominated by black men.
+Since the fraternity's founding on January 5, 1911, at Indiana University Bloomington, it has never restricted membership based on color, creed, or national origin, though membership traditionally is dominated by black men.
 The fraternity has over 260,000 members with 721 undergraduate and alumni chapters in every state of the United States, and international chapters in ten countries.

 Kappa Alpha Psi sponsors programs providing community service, social welfare, and academic scholarship through the Kappa Alpha Psi Foundation.
 It is a supporter of the United Negro College Fund and Habitat for Humanity.
 Kappa Alpha Psi is a member of the National Pan-Hellenic Council (NPHC) and the North American Interfraternity Conference (NIC).
 The fraternity is the oldest predominantly African American Greek-letter organization founded west of the Appalachian Mountains still in existence.
-It is known for its "cane stepping" in NPHC organized step shows.
+It is known for its "cane stepping" in NPHC-organized step shows.

 History

 The fraternity was founded as Kappa Alpha Nu on the night of January 5, 1911, by ten African-American college students.
 The founders of the fraternity were Ezra D. Alexander, Byron Kenneth Armstrong, Henry Tourner Asher, Marcus Peter Blakemore, Paul Waymond Caine, Elder Watson Diggs, George Wesley Edmonds, Guy Levis Grant, Edward Giles Irvin, and John Milton Lee.

-In addition to the founders, Frederick Mitchell's name is on the application for the incorporation of the fraternity but he withdrew from school and never became a member of the fraternity.
+In addition to the founders, Frederick Mitchell's name is on the application for the incorporation of the fraternity, but he withdrew from school and never became a member of the fraternity.
 The founders endeavored to establish the fraternity with a strong foundation before embarking on plans of expansion.
 By the end of the first year, the ritual was completed, and a design for the coat of arms and motto had begun.

-The name Kappa Alpha Nu may have been chosen to honor the Alpha Kappa Nu club which began in 1903 on the Indiana University campus but had too few registrants to effect continued operation.
+The name Kappa Alpha Nu may have been chosen to honor the Alpha Kappa Nu club, which began in 1903 on the Indiana University campus but had too few registrants to effect continued operation.
 The organization known today as Kappa Alpha Psi Fraternity, Inc. was nationally incorporated under the name of Kappa Alpha Nu on May 15, 1911.
 The name of the organization was changed to its current name in 1915, shortly after its creation.
 The fraternity is unique among NPHC-affiliated organizations in that it has two names: Kappa Alpha Psi (ΚΑΨ) and Kappa Alpha Nu.

-During this time there were very few African-American students at the majority-white campus at Bloomington, Indiana, and they were a small minority due to the era of the Jim Crow laws.
+During this time, there were very few African-American students at the majority-white campus at Bloomington, Indiana, and they were a small minority due to the era of the Jim Crow laws.
 Many African-American students rarely saw each other on campus and were discouraged or prohibited from attending student functions and extracurricular activities by white college administrators and fellow students.
-African-American students were denied membership in athletic teams except track and field.
+African-American students were denied membership in athletic teams except for track and field.
 The racial prejudice and discrimination encountered by the founders strengthened their bond of friendship and growing interest in starting a social group.